-We intend to contribute the net proceeds from the shares of our common stock sold by us in this offering and the net proceeds, if any, received upon the settlement of the forward sales agreements (and from the sale of any shares of our common stock that we may sell to the underwriters in lieu of the forward sellers selling our common stock to the underwriters) to our operating partnership, which intends to subsequently use a portion of such net proceeds to fund in part the portfolio acquisition and to repay borrowings outstanding under our amended senior unsecured credit facility, and the balance of such net proceeds, if any, to fund other potential acquisition opportunities, for general corporate purposes, or a combination of the foregoing.
+We intend to contribute the net proceeds from the shares of our common stock sold by us in this offering and the net proceeds, if any, received upon the settlement of the forward sales agreements (and from the sale of any shares of our common stock that we may sell to the underwriters in lieu of the forward sellers selling our common stock to the underwriters) to our operating partnership, which intends to subsequently use a portion of such net proceeds to fund in part the portfolio acquisition.
+Our operating partnership intends to use the balance of such net proceeds (or any additional shares of our common stock sold by us in connection with this offering), if any, to repay borrowings outstanding under our amended senior unsecured credit facility, to fund other potential acquisition opportunities, for general corporate purposes, or a combination of the foregoing.
 As of June 15, 2018, we had approximately \$601.5 million of indebtedness outstanding, including approximately \$113.8 million outstanding under our amended senior unsecured credit facility.
 As of June 15, 2018, the interest rate payable on borrowings under our amended senior unsecured credit facility was approximately 3.47%.

-Certain of the underwriters and/or their affiliates are lenders, joint lead arrangers and joint book running managers, co-syndication agents, issuing banks and/or administrative agent under our amended senior unsecured credit facility or under our senior unsecured term loan facility and would receive a pro rata portion from the net proceeds from the shares of our common stock sold by us in this offering and the net proceeds, if any, received upon the settlement of the forward sales agreements, to the extent that we use any such proceeds to reduce the outstanding balance under such facility.
+Certain of the underwriters and/or their affiliates are lenders, joint lead arrangers and joint book running managers, co-syndication agents, issuing banks and/or administrative agent under our amended senior unsecured credit facility or under our senior unsecured term loan facility and may receive a pro rata portion from the net proceeds from the shares of our common stock sold by us in this offering and the net proceeds, if any, received upon the settlement of the forward sales agreements, to the extent that we use any such proceeds to reduce the outstanding balance under such facility.
 See "Underwriting-Other Relationships/Conflicts of Interest."